Top of the page

 You may be asked to hold your breath for 20 to 30 seconds while pictures of your heart are taken.
 It is very important to hold completely still while the pictures are taken.

 During the test, you are usually alone in the scanner room.
-But the technologist will watch you through a window.
-You will be able to talk with the technologist through a two-way intercom.
+But the technologist will watch you through a window and talk with you during the test.

 A coronary calcium scan takes about 30 minutes.